TechnologyMasters/resources/README.md

-# Useful Resources for Technologists
+# Useful Resources for Technologists & Startups